Things to do

 Cork City Gaol, once a prison and now a museum, gives visitors a fascinating insight into what it was like when it housed criminals and Passage West Maritime Museum captures the rich seafaring history of the area.
 The Crawford Art Gallery is host to an extensive collection of historical and contemporary visual arts.
 The work of both Irish and international artists is on display in the gallery.

 Dating back to 1582, Blackrock Castle is a science centre and observatory.
 The castle is the oldest surviving structure still in use in Cork and offers multiple science exhibitions and events.
-Travel back in time at Elizabeth Fort – Cork’s 17th century star-shaped fort and enjoy stunning views of the city while walking its walls.
+Travel back in time at Elizabeth Fort – Cork’s 17th-century star-shaped fort and enjoy stunning views of the city while walking its walls.

-Check out Fota Island, Ireland’s only wildlife park that offers a great day out for all the family, we well as the historical Fota House and gardens, which is now a luxury five-star hotel, golf and spa resort.
+Check out Fota Island, Ireland’s only wildlife park that offers a great day out for all the family, as well as the historical Fota House and gardens, which is now a luxury five-star hotel, golf and spa resort.

 To see the best attractions in Cork City, you could take a sightseeing bus tour with Cork City Tours or, to see the city from the water, hire a boat from Cork Harbour Cruises.